Politics of Bangladesh: Political parties and elections

-The three major parties in Bangladesh are the Bangladesh Nationalist Party (BNP) and Bangladesh Awami League and Jatiya Party.
-BNP finds its allies among some Islamist parties like Jamaat-e-Islami Bangladesh while the Awami League aligns itself traditionally with leftist and secularist parties such as Jatiya Samajtantrik Dal.
-Another important player is the Jatiya Party, headed by late Hussain Muhammad Ershad's Brother GM Quader.
+The two major parties in Bangladesh are the Bangladesh Nationalist Party (BNP) and Bangladesh Awami League.
+Traditionally, the BNP found allies among Islamist parties like Jamaat-e-Islami Bangladesh while the AL aligned itself with leftist and secular parties such as Jatiya Samajtantrik Dal.
+Although in recent times, the BNP aligns itself more with leftist parties while the AL acts independently.
+Another important player is the Jatiya Party, headed by late Hussain Muhammad Ershad's brother GM Quader.
 The Awami League-BNP rivalry has been bitter and punctuated by protests, violence and murder.
 Student politics is particularly strong in Bangladesh, a legacy from the liberation movement era.
-Almost all parties have highly active student wings, and students have been elected to the Parliament.
+Almost all parties have highly active student wings, and students have been elected to the parliament.

-Three radical Islamist parties, Jagrata Muslim Janata Bangladesh (JMJB) and Jama'atul Mujahideen Bangladesh (JMB), Harkatul Jihad were banned in February 2004 on grounds of militancy and terrorism.
+Three radical Islamist parties, Jagrata Muslim Janata Bangladesh (JMJB), Jama'atul Mujahideen Bangladesh (JMB) and Harkatul Jihad, were banned in February 2004 on grounds of militancy and terrorism.
 Following the first series of bans, a series of bomb attacks took place in the country in August 2005.
-The evidence of staging these attacks by these extremist groups have been found in the investigation, and hundreds of suspected members were detained in numerous security operations in 2006, including the two chiefs of the JMB, Shaykh Abdur Rahman and Bangla Bhai, who were executed with other top leaders in March 2007, bringing the radical parties to an end.
+Evidence of staging these attacks by these extremist groups had been found in the investigation, and hundreds of suspected members were detained in numerous security operations in 2006, including the two chiefs of the JMB, Shaykh Abdur Rahman and Bangla Bhai, who were executed with other top leaders in March 2007, bringing the radical parties to an end.

-The 1970 Pakistani National Assembly election was held on 7 December 1970.
-The total number of voters were 29,479,386.
-The number of casting votes was 17,005,163 (57.68%), the valid casting votes was 1,64,54,278.

-The 1970 East Pakistan Provincial Council election was held on 17 December 1970.
-The percentage of casting votes was (57.69%), and the number of reserved women seat was 10.
+Election History

+1973

 The 1973 general election was held on 7 March 1973.
 There were 15 seats reserved for women.

+1979

 The 1979 general election was held on 18 February 1979.
 There were 30 seats reserved for women.

+1986

 The 1986 general election was held on 7 May 1986.
 There were 30 seats reserved for women.

+1988

 The 1988 general election was held on 3 March 1988.
 There were 30 seats reserved for women.

+1991

 The 1991 general election was held on 13 January 1991.
 There were 30 seats reserved for women.

+February 1996

 Following boycotts by the main opposition party, the Bangladesh Awami League, the Bangladesh Nationalist Party won the uncontested elections.
-However, amidst protests, they were made to cave into Awami League's original demands, dissolve the parliament, and hold elections under a neutral caretaker government after the enactment of the 13th amendment.
+However, amidst protests, they were made to cave into Awami League's original demands, dissolve the parliament, and hold elections under a neutral caretaker government, after the enactment of the 13th amendment.

+June 1996

-Bangladesh Awami League won the June 1996 general election for the first time since 1973 by forming a coalition government, since they fell 5 seats short of a majority.
+The Awami League had won a general election for the first time since 1973 by forming a coalition government, since they fell 5 seats short of a majority.

+2001

-BNP won two-thirds majority in the parliament and won the 2001 general election.
+The BNP won a two-thirds parliamentary majority and won the 2001 general election.

+2008

-Bangladesh Awami League won two-thirds majority in the parliament and won the 2008 general election.
+The Awami League won a two-thirds parliamentary majority and won the 2008 general election.